mohrez86/pyllmut/docs/index.md

 ## Key Features

-- Uses LLMs to generate mutants for Python code.
+- Uses LLMs to generate mutants for Python programs.
-- Currently supports `gpt-4o-mini` via API.
+- Supports `GPT-4o` and `GPT-4o mini`.
 - Future plans: support for more models such as *DeepSeek-R1*.

 ## Motivation